-Service
+Service tab

 Provides various items of information about the TAP service itself, gathered from the service and its registry record if available.
-This includes the service's name, Service URL, Reference URL, curation and contact information, detailed description, declared data models, and listing with description of any service-specific User-Defined Functions it supports.
+This includes the service's name, Service URL, Reference URL, curation and contact information, detailed description, declared data models, and a summary of optional and custom features of the ADQL implementation (these are listed with more detail in the next tab).
 It also displays your currently authenticated identity for service interaction, if any.
-This may provide some useful reference information for writing queries (available UDFs especially).
 If a Reference URL or Examples URL are provided, clicking on the URLs or the little link icon (in the panel will try to open the relevant pages in an external web browser (or you can copy and paste them yourself).
 The content of this tab is not sensitive to which node of the tree is currently selected.